raymondEhlers/OVERWATCH/README.md

  - Split out the QA and partial merge functions to use worker pools using something such as `celery`.
 This would require asynchronus loading of the images once the process is completed.
 One solution for

  - Processing relies heavily on metadata.
 These operations can be very slow, particularly on slows disks.
 To resolve this, a database should be created (likely built using MongoDB) which caches and manages such metadata, thereby reducing the load on the disk.
 A longer term approach could store the data directly there, creating ROOT histograms (or some other visualization tool) on the fly.

+ - CERN Single Sign On (SSO) support.
+This would require a reworking of the authentication system.
+For more information, see [here](https://alexpearce.me/2014/10/setting-up-flask-with-apache-and-shibboleth/).
+This appears to be a very involved process.
+It may be simpler to implement using `SAML2`.
+See the CERN SSO page for more information.

 ## Authors